AOzmond/usb-tree/app/README.md

 wails build
 ```

-The compiled executable will be in build/bin, named usb-tree for Linux, and usb-tree.exe for Windows.
+The compiled executable will be in `build/bin`, named `usb-tree` for Linux, and `usb-tree.exe` for Windows.

 ## License

 This project is licensed under the GPL-2.0 License.
-See the LICENSE file for details.
+See the [`LICENSE`](../LICENSE) file for details.

 ## Author